starius/ScPrime/siatest/README.md

  **Key Files**
 - [testnode.go](./testnode.go)

-The Test Node subsystem is responsible for representing a node on the Sia network.
+The Test Node subsystem is responsible for representing a node on the ScPrime network.

 **Exports**